HardlyDifficult/Crypto/Script.md

 <hr>

-But How Was Bitcoin Cash Created?
+Then How Was Bitcoin Cash Created?

 Bitcoin Cash created a hard fork in July of 2017, which included a small change to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.